KSDunne/whisper_riding_school/README.md

 - #5b9c69, a green that can be see in palette shown
 - #359672, a green that can be see in palette shown
 - #38989c, a bluish color that can be see in palette shown
-- #CC864A, an orange that can be see in palette shown
+- #CC864A, an orange inspired by the palette below
 - #fffae6, off-white

 ![Accessible color palette](docs/accessible_color_palette.webp)